Doula, Midwife, and Massage Therapy | Treatment Types and Applications

 In this post, we’ll take a look at the different types of massage treatment modalities midwives and doulas may apply for women (and their newborns) during the pregnancy period, around childbirth, and in the postnatal confinement time.

-Midwives and doulas provide physical and emotional support to women during pregnancy, childbirth, and the postpartum period.
+Midwives and doulas provide educational, informational, physical, and emotional support to women during pregnancy, childbirth, and the postpartum period.
 Typically, support is also extended to the newborn, and sometimes also to the partner, or to the rest of the family.
+Mind that — in contrast to doulas — midwives also provide medical care and are allowed to actually do the delivery.

 Giving regular massages to the new mother (or mother-to-be) and their baby may be one of the health promotion activities doulas and midwives occupy themselves with.
 It depends very much on the culture or on the country, but in some places massage therapy is an integral and standard part of mother and child care, and in others it may be optional care or only applied “as needed.”